Learned Hallucination Detection in Black-Box LLMs using Token-level Entropy Production Rate: Introduction

-The practical deployment of Uncertainty Quantification (UQ)~\cite{sullivanIntroductionUncertaintyQuantification2015} and hallucination detection methods is often constrained by limited access to LLM internals, particularly when interacting with proprietary models through APIs that may only expose a small number of top-$K$ log-probabilities per token (where $K$ might be around $15$\footnote{The maximum value being $K=20$ for OpenAI API at the time of writing this paper}).
-This \enquote{black-box} setting restricts the applicability of techniques requiring access to full logits, hidden states, or extensive architectural manipulation~\cite{manakulSelfCheckGPTZeroResourceBlackBox2023}.
-Moreover, many real-world applications require \enquote{one-shot} (or \enquote{single-round}~\cite{liuUncertaintyQuantificationConfidence2025}) detection capabilities—the ability to assess the reliability of a single generated sequence without the need for multiple, often costly, model inferences for the same input query to measure output variability.
+The practical deployment of Uncertainty Quantification (UQ)~\cite{sullivanIntroductionUncertaintyQuantification2015} and hallucination detection methods is often constrained by limited access to LLM internals.
+These limitations are especially true when interacting with proprietary models through APIs, which may expose only a small number of top-$K$ log-probabilities per token (where $K$ might be around $15$\footnote{The maximum value is $K=20$ for the OpenAI API at the time of writing.}).
+This black-box setting restricts the applicability of techniques requiring access to full logits, hidden states, or architectural modification~\cite{manakulSelfCheckGPTZeroResourceBlackBox2023}.
+Moreover, many real-world applications require one-shot (or \enquote{single-round}~\cite{liuUncertaintyQuantificationConfidence2025}) detection—the ability to assess the reliability of a single generated sequence without the need for multiple, often costly, model inferences for the same input query to measure output variability.

-In this paper, we introduce a UQ methodology rooted in information theory, tailored for these black-box, one-shot scenarios.
+This paper introduces a UQ methodology rooted in information theory, tailored for these black-box, one-shot scenarios.
 Our approach leverages the accessible log-probabilities to derive entropic measures of model hesitation during the generation process.
-We define and evaluate a metric termed the \enquote{Entropy Production Rate} (EPR) of a generated sequence.
-We show that EPR, calculated as the average entropy of the token probability distributions across the entire sequence (i.e., the sum of all per-token entropies divided by the sequence length), serves as an initial, unsupervised, faithful estimator of the degree of hesitation exhibited by the model during inference.
-While the EPR provides a valuable baseline, this work demonstrates that its indicative power can be significantly enhanced.
-Our second contribution is the development of a supervised learning model that utilizes more granular entropic features.
-By training a model on the entropic contributions of individual top-ranked tokens across the sequence, we construct a learned estimator that more accurately distinguishes between faithful and hallucinatory responses.
-This estimator can also be used to better highlight high-uncertainty tokens in a generated sequence.
+We define and evaluate a metric termed the Entropy Production Rate (EPR) of a generated sequence.
+We show that EPR, calculated as the average entropy of the token probability distributions across the entire sequence, serves as an initial, unsupervised estimator of the degree of hesitation exhibited by the model during inference.

+Our second contribution is a supervised learning model that adapts entropy measures to a dataset of annotations.
+By training on the entropic contributions of top-ranked tokens across the sequence, we learn an estimator that more accurately distinguishes between faithful and hallucinatory responses.
+This estimator can also highlight high-uncertainty tokens in a generated sequence, as displayed in Figure~\ref{fig:overview}.